kaviprakash10/sample/README.md

     git merge -s subtree branchA branchB
 When merging A and B, if B is a child subtree of A, B is first updated to reflect the tree structure of A, This update is also done to the common ancestor tree that is shared between A and B.

+The Feature Branch Workflow

+ The Feature Branch Workflow assumes a central repository, and "main" represents the official project history.
+Instead of committing directly on their local "main" branch, developers create a new branch every time they start work on a new feature.
+In addition feature branches can be pushed to the central repository.
+This makes it possible to share a feature with other developers without touching any official code.